mattbrazza/Flutter/README.md

 While adding in the User Service, I started to think more about the URIs I was using and decided to change the server side calls a bit to make it more uniform and possibly API-ish (e.g., /profile/:username -> /user/:username, /addUser -> /user/add, etc.)
 At this point, I now have a website/webapp that allows a user to sign-up/log-in, view a timeline of all Fluts, got to profiles of specific users that will show only their Fluts, and the ability to log-off.
 There is definitely a lot that needs to be cleaned up and I still need to make "liking" a Flut persistent in the DB, but I think it will hold up as I move to the next item: allowing a user to modify their own profile.
 The extreme basics of the site appear done, but serious work needs to be done to make sure User-Data is persistent and updates properly.
+As I start to tackle the "follow a user" feature, I realize that it is a lot more complex than I originally thought.
+I have to figure out how to push/remove objects to the arrays stored as a property of the user, specfically doing that within the database.
+I not only have to do that for the logged-in user, but update the user that is being followed, to show that the logged-in user is **following** them.
+As I push forward, I think I will refactor this such that follow[ing|ers] is not _{users: [], count: INT}_, but rather just _users: []_ and remove _count_ and just use _.length_ where count was used before...
+Still fiddling with it and try to figure out an implementation that feels right.